lazzarello/grpc-streaming-audio/README.md

 * How do I rebuild the protobuf files?
   A: See README.md
 * How will the server handle concurrency for multiple device states?
-  A: Initially, a single python dictionary could work, especially with asyncio, might be different with threads.
+  A: Initially, a single python dictionary could work, especially with asyncio, might be different with threads. gRPC has [metadata available for each connection](https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc)
 * Cloud deploy?
 Weeeee, that's the easy part.
   A: Make a dockerfile and deploy locally to microk8s, then deploy to a kubernetes service or just the docker imeage to Render or another cloud app platform.